5 Awe-Inspiring Things to Do in Colorado Springs (3 are Free!)

 The Colorado Springs area is a fantastic place to visit, whether on a family vacation, a romantic weekend getaway, or even a solo hiking adventure.

-So, if you’re searching for fresh air and pure natural beauty, Colorado Springs is the perfect destination to get out of the house and back to nature!
+So, if you’re searching for pure natural beauty this summer, Colorado Springs is the perfect destination to get away and back to nature!

 Looking for more great destination ideas in the USA?
 Here are a few of my favorites: